CallumDennisIE/mobile-physio/README.md

 ## Features
 ### Navbar:
 Included on all pages throughout the website.
-Design is consistent on all pages to provde a consitent user experience.
+Design is consistent on all pages to provide a consistent user experience.
 Contains the Website title (which links to the [About page](#about-page)) and additional links to the [About](#about-page), [Testimonials](#testimonials-page) and [Contact](#contact-page) Pages.

 <details>